lanl-aea/turbo-turtle/docs/gui.rst

 Once your Abaqus environment has been pointed at the Turbo-Turtle Abaqus Python package directory, GUI plug-ins should be available in Abaqus/CAE through the 'Plug-ins...Turbo-Turtle' drop-down menus.
-All available Turbo-Turtle plug-ins are available by a name idendentical (or nearly identical) to the Turbo-Turtle subcommand names.
+All available Turbo-Turtle plug-ins are available by a name identical (or nearly identical) to the Turbo-Turtle subcommand names.

 Clicking on a plug-in name will launch a dialog box in Abaqus/CAE for user inputs to the plug-in.
-A help message is displayed at the above the sections for user input.
+A help message is displayed above the sections for user input.
 In general, the GUI plug-in interfaces are designed to behave the same way as the Turbo-Turtle :ref:`turbo_turtle_cli`.
 However, the help message at the top of the dialog box will describe any nuances specific to the GUI plug-in interface.